ophian/ophian.github.io/_posts/2022-02-28-Serendipity-Styx-3.8.0-released.md

 ### Maintenance Release

 This mainly is a maintenance release fixing bugs and for polishing other inconsistencies.
-It also announces a new Serendipity Styx Book [de] revision for Styx 3.8, fetching up with the latest Serendipity Styx Edition development and with new example images.
+It also announces a new Serendipity Styx Book [de] revision for Styx 3.8, fetching up with the latest Serendipity Styx Edition development, including new example images.
 Parts of the main site "help center" were revisited too.

 ## Styx 3.8.0 applies the following